IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 ### Installing the IndiGO emulator

+First add the following file `docs/resources/devices.xml` (from the Example source), to your `~/.android/` folder (or for Windows: `%UserProfile%\.android\`).
+If Android Studio is running, make sure it is restarted, so that the new file is picked up.

-In Android Studio, go to `Tools -> SDK Manager -> SDK Update Sites` and add a new entry with the following name and URL:
+Thereafter in Android Studio, go to `Tools -> SDK Manager -> SDK Update Sites` and add a new entry with the following name and URL:

 > Name: `TomTom IndiGO Update Site - Android 11 Emulators`